Nudging Consumers to Use Tax Refunds to Repay High-Interest Debt

 While many low-income Americans have costly debt, they typically spend only a small proportion of their tax rebates to repay those debts.
 In partnership with Baltimore CASH, researchers are introducing postcards that encourage low-income tax filers to use their tax rebates to pay off debt, and varying the timing of postcard delivery, to evaluate the impact of these nudges on debt repayment.

 Many Americans, especially those who are low- or middle-income, have costly debt in forms such as credit cards, late utility bills, and payday loans.
-In 2011, 69 percent of US households held some form of debt, and the poorest fifth had a median unsecured debt of US$5,000.1 When debt becomes overly burdensome, households may either pay late or fail to pay at all, which adversely affects credit and can have implications for employment, housing, and insurance eligibility.2 Thus it can be more advantageous for households to focus on reducing their debt before building up their assets.Tax rebates, whether via overpaid taxes throughout the year or programs like the Earned Income Tax Credit, may provide a sum of money that taxpayers can use to pay off part of their debt.
+In 2011, 69 percent of US households held some form of debt, and the bottom quintile had a median unsecured debt of US$5,000.1 When debt becomes overly burdensome, households may either pay late or fail to pay at all, which adversely affects credit and can have implications for employment, housing, and insurance eligibility.2 Thus it can be more advantageous for households to focus on reducing their debt before building up their assets.Tax rebates, whether via overpaid taxes throughout the year or programs like the Earned Income Tax Credit, may provide a sum of money that taxpayers can use to pay off part of their debt.
 Despite many people saying they plan to use some of their rebate to pay off debt, one study suggested that rebate recipients spend only 6 to 10 percent of their rebate on debt reduction (around US$35-50 as of 2008).3 Procrastination or limited attention might explain in part why taxpayers often do not act on these plans.4 Can nudges to use tax refunds to pay off debt lead to higher debt repayment rates among low-income tax filers?

 Context of the evaluation